 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen.

-SnackSafely.com can help you in two ways.
-If you are concerned about peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
+SnackSafely.com can help you.
+If you are concerned with peanuts, tree nuts and/or the Top 8 allergens, you can consult the Safe Snack Guide – our continuously updated guide to foods (not just snacks) – and stick to the items with green symbols.
 These items are from manufacturers that specifically market their products as free of peanuts and tree nuts (in the case of the green checkmark) or the Top 8 allergens (denoted by a green 8 symbol.)
+And you can click any such entry to see details of how that product is manufactured with respect to the 11 allergens we track.

 If you are concerned with a broader array of allergens or would like a deeper understanding of how each product is manufactured, sign up for Allergence.
-Allergence is a free service that provides detailed processing information regarding 11 allergens (sesame, gluten, mustard and the Top 8) of products from over 45 manufacturers that have joined our Manufacturer Partnership.
+Allergence is a free service that provides detailed processing information regarding 11 allergens (sesame, gluten, mustard and the Top 8) of 2000+ products from over 120 manufacturers that have joined our Manufacturer Partnership.
 These firms agree to use our platform to disclose how each allergen is processed during the manufacture of each product.
-You can also see whether each product bears industry recognized certifications such as kosher, organic, non-GMO and gluten-free.
+You can also see whether each product bears industry-recognized certifications such as kosher, organic, non-GMO and gluten-free.

 Here is an example of a typical Allergence listing: